Click here to view video.

-Employment of radiologic and MRI technologists is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
-As the population grows older, there will be an increase in medical conditions, such as breaks and fractures caused by osteoporosis, which can require imaging to diagnose them.
+Overall employment of radiologic and MRI technologists is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+As the population grows older, there will be an increase in medical conditions that require imaging as a tool for making diagnoses.

 Radiologic technologists receive their education at community colleges, universities, or in hospital-sponsored programs.
 The program is usually two years in length.
 Students earning their bachelor’s degree may go through a 2 + 2 program, meaning two years of preparatory college courses and two years of professional courses in radiologic technology.